Why millions on Medicaid are at risk of losing coverage in the months ahead

 "They're more marginalized people," Burdick said.
 She said she worries "that they're going to fall off and that they're going to be more excluded from the health care system in general and just be less likely to get care."

-The covid Medicaid continuous coverage requirement was enacted under the Families First Coronavirus Response Act, which gave states a 6.2% increase in federal funds if they agreed to maintain eligibility levels in place at the time.
+The COVID Medicaid continuous coverage requirement was enacted under the Families First Coronavirus Response Act, which gave states a 6.2 percentage point increase in federal funds if they agreed to maintain eligibility levels in place at the time.

 Groups that advocate for the needs of low-income Americans say the renewal tidal wave will require outreach rivaling that of almost a decade ago, when the ACA expanded Medicaid and created new private insurance options for millions of people.